rhinstaller/teres/docs/index.rst

     :param result: Default report level.
     :param str task_log_name: The name of the log file to store all test results.
     :param str task_log_dir: Log directory.
-    :param str recipe_id: ID of a recipe running in Beaker.
+    :param str recipe_id: ID of a recipe running in beaker.
-    :param str lab_controller_url: URL for communitcating with Beaker.
+    :param str lab_controller_url: URL for communitcating with beaker.

-    If `recipe_id` and `lab_controller_url` aren't provided constructor tries to get the values from environment variables as it is defined in Beaker_ API for alternative harness_.
+    If `recipe_id` and `lab_controller_url` aren't provided constructor tries to get the values from environment variables as it is defined in beaker_ API for alternative harness_.

     To allow user to modify results in beaker web interface one have to use